Article One: Name and Location

 Section 5: Special meetings of the Executive Board may be called at any time by the President or by three members of the Executive Board.
-The secretary shall give ten business days’ notice to all Executive Board members.
+The secretary shall give ten days’ notice to all Executive Board members.

 Section 6: A quorum shall constitute a majority of the Executive Board at that meeting.